elenarmaroli/faker-app/README.md

 - `fronEnd/faker-app`: Contains the React.js frontend code.

 ## Screenshot
 Here, you can see the sleek and user-friendly interface.
-The side-bar menu moves to the top on a mobile device, providing a smooth and enjoyable user experience.

 ![](./images/faker-app.png)